aodriscoll/allan-cs360/README.md

 - A screen to add new inventory items.
 - A database where all user and inventory information would be stored.

-This design looked like the following:
+This UI design looked like the following:

 ![Inventory Application Screen Design](./InventoryApplicationScreenDesign.png)